CP2017s/cp2017s_practice/docs/exercise_4.md

 - From second line, for N lines, enter name, age, gender.

-- Then, enter the number(M) of Students you would change person into student.
+- Then, enter the number(M) of Students you would create from students.

-- For M lines, enter the name of person and the name of school.
+- For M lines, enter the name, and school

-- After all input is done, print out introduce() of all person.
+- After all input is done, print out introduce() of all persons and students, following the order of person.

 ### 2-3.
 Input Example